 The mission of the Christian Education committee is to glorify God through Christian education for the purpose of fostering Christian faith and commitment, nurturing spiritual growth, and developing servant-leaders.
 We accomplish this by providing diverse, biblically based programs and learning opportunities.
 We seek to develop individual’s spiritual gifts, to grow the faith of our church community through the Holy Spirit, to nurture knowledge in Jesus Christ, and to serve God.
 Christian Education includes Sunday school, adult education, library, Kidz Klub, Vacation Bible School, Youth Group and children’s nursery.

-The Promotions Committee responsibility is to further the growth, vitality, and mission of the First Presbyterian Church of El Cajon through timely and relevant communications and though activities which include but are not limited to the following:
+The Communications Committee responsibility is to further the growth, vitality, and mission of the First Presbyterian Church of El Cajon through timely and relevant communications and though activities which include but are not limited to the following:

 Oversee the use and development of effective communication tools, including but not limited to, the church website and social media;

 Identify opportunities through which church events may be communicated and advertised to both the congregation and the surrounding community;

 Provide tools and support to assist in effective, coordinated calendaring of church activities;